 RISC OS has been in the game for around 30+ years now.
 It is an open-source operating system specifically designed for ARM-based single-board machines.
 RISC features a straightforward and intuitive interface.

 However, since it differs from any Linux distro or the Windows environment, it might take some time to get used to it.
 The best thing about this OS is it is particularly performance-focused and is maintained by a dedicated group of volunteers.

 Last but not least, if you want to turn your PC into a whole gaming console, there’s no better option than Lakka.
 This open-source Linux distro is free, incredibly lightweight, and transforms even a low-end device into a perfectly suitable machine for retro gaming.

-Lakka comes with a simple and beautiful interface, which reminds me of the PS4 user interface.
-Moreover, it supports many customization options, and most importantly, it works fine with most old computer systems.
+Lakka has a simple and beautiful interface that reminds me of the PS4.
+It supports many customization options and, most importantly, works well with most old computer systems.

 4. Windows IoT Core

 Here’s something for all Windows users interested in the coding arena.
-The Windows IoT Core is basically a Windows OS development platform built especially for Raspberry Pi.
+The Windows IoT Core is a Windows OS development platform built especially for Raspberry Pi.

 Like OpenELEC, OSMC is another simple yet popular open-source media center.
-In fact, this Linux-based OS is probably the best media-focused Raspberry Pi OS until now.
+This Linux-based OS is probably the best media-focused Raspberry Pi OS until now.
 It comes with support for Kodi and with its easy-to-use interface.

 OSMC makes it much easier for users to store, manage, and retrieve data whenever required.
 Besides, it is highly customizable and supports Raspberry 3 or lower versions.

 RaspBSD is a FreeBSD-based open-source image of FreeBSD 11.
-It is one of the widely used operating systems currently.
+It is one of the most widely used operating systems currently.
 The OS is mainly popular for its code existing in-game consoles such as macOS, PlayStation4, etc. RaspBSD is pre-configured in 2 images specifically designed for Raspberry Pi systems.

 7. Ubuntu Mate